Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Cooperation versus Competition

 \section{Cooperation versus Competition}

-Conceivably, neither mode of the interactions between the two leaders will always be more favourable to the follower in terms of providing a smaller cost functional.
-In this section, we address this enigma by a comprehensive comparison of the cost functionals of the follower under the two games.
-To this end, we first represent the cost functional of the follower in terms of the solution of a Lyapunov-Riccati equation.
-The sizes of the cost functionals of the follower under the two games can thus be compared by the solutions of the associated equations.
-However, there are no general comparison theorems available for non-symmetric Riccati equations.
-Hence, we first consider a broad class of simplified models (Model \ref{degeneratedmodel}), where the relative size of the optimal cost functionals can be deduced by a component-wise comparison of the simplified Lyapunov-Riccati equations.
-Then, we extend the comparison to more sophisticated models which are fairly close to Model \ref{degeneratedmodel} by a perturbation analysis.
+neither mode of the interactions between leaders will always be more favourable to the follower in terms of providing a smaller cost functional. {Specifically, we conduct} a comprehensive comparison of the cost functionals of the follower under the two leaders' games.
+To this end, we first represent the cost functional of the follower in terms of the solution of {the respective} Lyapunov {and} Riccati equations {(see \eqref{dynGamma}, and \eqref{eq:K} below)}.
+The { minimal} { costs} of the follower under the two games can thus be compared by the solutions of the associated equations.
+However, there {is} no general comparison theorem available for non-symmetric Riccati equations {in the literature}. { We examine one-dimensional cases, and} first consider a broad class of simplified models (Model \ref{degeneratedmodel}), where the { values} of the optimal cost functionals {under the two modes of governance} can be { compared} by a component-wise comparison of the {corresponding} simplified Lyapunov { and} Riccati equations.
+Then, {in Section \ref{sec:asymptotic:analysis},} we extend the comparison to more sophisticated models which are fairly close to Model \ref{degeneratedmodel} by a perturbation analysis.